pb319/CRO_IIITL_Test/README.md

 #### Problem Statement
 A dataset on mashrooms is given and we are to train a model to predict if the mashroom is poisonous or edible.

+#### My Submission
+file name- "Test.ipynb"
+Methodology: the actual data was tempered by removing the headers to confuse the participants.
+The challenge was-
+- To figure out the target column
+- Coverting the whole dataset into numeric features